 Find Chef Joya across MOST platforms as “Cooking with Joya”.
 However, her YouTube channel goes by the name “Say What!
 It’s Vegan?”

-We hope you enjoyed this round-up and can’t wait to bring you more from this series!
+We hope you enjoyed this round-up and can’t wait to bring you more from this series (like this post on the 4 Black vegan women who are changing the damn world)!
 Researching this post has been so much fun.
 And honestly, I can’t wait to get started on researching the next post.

 To our white friends and readers: We hope this series (and in particular, this post) helps you to take an honest look at the vegan food accounts you follow and ask yourself if you’re listening to diverse voices or if everyone in your feed, well…looks like you.